InsungMulumba/mvp-tracker/README.md

 ### What is this
 - A simple app to display the statistics of the top 10 players most likely to win the NBA 2019-20 MVP award.
-- Written using React and CSS
+- Written using ReactJS and CSS
 - Statistics/Player Info sourced from the great guys at https://www.balldontlie.io/
 - Statistics updated every ~10 minutes